MIC-DKFZ/trixi/Readme.md

 **IMPORTANT NOTE**: Somehow pytorch and lasagne/theano do not play nicely together.
-So if you import lasagne/theano and vislogger (which imports pytorch if you have it installed), your program will get stuck.
-So you can only use vislogger with lasagne/theano if you do not have pytorch installed.
+So if you import lasagne/theano and trixi (which imports pytorch if you have it installed), your program will get stuck.
+So you can only use trixi with lasagne/theano if you do not have pytorch installed.
 If you need both you can use virtual_envs.

 # Use on remote server in same network